Revolutionizing Database Q&A with Large Language Models: Comprehensive Benchmark and Evaluation: Dataset Generation

-\textbf{Step 2: Rewriting}.
-The answers in the \qa data collected are insufficient as evaluation ground truth.
-For example, the exam questions are only associated with letter options, and the LLMs' generation may be too random when only generating a letter option, making the answer unstable in assessing the professional levels of LLMs.
-Therefore, for each exam query, we extend the answer by instructing GPT-4 to provide detailed explanations for the answer choices.
-Meanwhile, online responses are also often overly concise, emotional and subjective.
+\textbf{Step 2: Answer Rewriting}.
+The answers collected are insufficient as ground-truth answers.
+For example, the exam questions are only associated with letter options, and the LLMs' generation may be too random when only generating a letter option.
+Therefore, for each exam question, we extend the answer by instructing GPT-4 to provide detailed explanations for the answer choices.
+Meanwhile, online responses are also often overly concise, emotional, and subjective.
 As shown in Table~\ref{tab:generalbench}, while the replies explicitly advise the inquirer to learn basic Linux knowledge, they do not specify a learning path or key points, and the tone is not user-friendly.
-For each online query, we reform the accepted response by instructing GPT-4 to convert it to a ``detailed, professional and friendly" writing style.
+For each online question, we reform the accepted response by instructing GPT-4 to convert it to a ``detailed, professional and friendly" writing style.
 Table \ref{tab:generalbench} shows the prompts, and the rewritten results are more specific and friendly.